caichinger/AIMNC24/mailings.md

 # Code on GitHub / Google Colab

 As said, all code is on GitHub: https://github.com/caichinger/AIMNC24
+* Includes our discussion notes
+* Includes source code
+* Includes supplementary material

+You can view the examples on GitHub.

-You can open and run the code examples in Google Colab and I invite you to do that in order to familiarized yourself with the environment.
+You can view and run the examples in Google Colab and I invite you to do that in order to familiarized yourself with the environment.

 # Start Coding